Skip to navigation Skip to content Skip to subnav

 Chapter 027: Pleading and Practice

-- Subchapter 001: Actions
+• Subchapter 001: ACTIONS

-§ 1036.
-Comparative negligence
+• § 1036.
+Contributory and comparative negligence

-Contributory negligence shall not bar recovery in an action by any plaintiff, or his or her legal representative, to recover damages for negligence resulting in death, personal injury, or property damage, if the negligence was not greater than the causal total negligence of the defendant or defendants, but the damage shall be diminished by general verdict in proportion to the amount of negligence attributed to the plaintiff.
-Where recovery is allowed against more than one defendant, each defendant shall be liable for that proportion of the total dollar amount awarded as damages in the ratio of the amount of his or her causal negligence to the amount of causal negligence attributed to all defendants against whom recovery is allowed.
-(Added 1969, No. 234 (Adj.
-Sess.), § 1, eff. date see note; amended 1979, No. 179 (Adj.
-Sess.), § 1, eff.
-May 5, 1980.)
+(a) Contributory negligence shall not bar recovery in an action by any plaintiff, or the plaintiff’s legal representative, to recover damages for negligence resulting in death, personal injury, or property damage, if the negligence was not greater than the causal total negligence of the defendant or defendants, but the damage shall be diminished by general verdict in proportion to the amount of negligence attributed to the plaintiff.
+Where recovery is allowed against more than one defendant, each defendant shall be liable for that proportion of the total dollar amount awarded as damages in the ratio of the amount of the defendant’s causal negligence to the amount of causal negligence attributed to all defendants against whom recovery is allowed.

 Notwithstanding the provisions of section 1036 of this title, a person who takes part in any sport accepts as a matter of law the dangers that inhere therein insofar as they are obvious and necessary.
 (Added 1977, No. 119 (Adj.
 Sess.), § 2, eff.
 Feb.
 7, 1978.)